Wilt Chamberlain's 100-point game: Prologue

 The NBA was still struggling in its 16th season, not yet a major sports league and less established than college basketball.
 The league was hardly national, with only one team, the Los Angeles Lakers, west of St. Louis.
 The NBA received low television ratings, and this game was not televised.
 The National Broadcasting Company (NBC) considered not renewing the league's television contract.
-No members from the New York press were present, as reporters were in Florida covering spring training for the New York Yankees and the expansion New York Mets.
+No members of the New York press were present, as reporters were in Florida covering spring training for the New York Yankees and the expansion New York Mets.
 With few in the media present, the Warriors' publicist was tasked this night with being the stringer for the Associated Press (AP), United Press International (UPI), and The Philadelphia Inquirer.
 Only two photographers were at the game.

 The Knicks were shorthanded, with their starting center, Phil Jordon, out with an illness, officially reported as influenza but it was widely suspected he was simply hung over.
 Jordon, in an early-season game, had played Chamberlain even, scoring 33 points to the Warriors center's 34.
 The Knicks instead started 6 ft 10 in, 220 lb, second-year player Darrall Imhoff, a strong defensive player in college who led the California Golden Bears to the NCAA championship in 1959 and won a gold medal in the 1960 Summer Olympics.
 New York also had 6 ft 9 in, 210 lb, backup center Cleveland Buckner, a better shooter than defender, and whom Chamberlain had overpowered for an NBA record 28 points in one quarter two days earlier.